eduardoboucas/buildtimes/_posts/2017-11-10-fog-computing.md

 categories: blog
 tags: fog cloud dadi eli5
 ---
 Have you ever thought about what happens when you type an address in your web browser?
 Like, what actually happens behind the scenes so that a page with the content you’re looking for lands on your screen?
-Where is that content coming from?<!--more-->
+Where is that content coming from?

 As you might know, the Internet is just a massive group of interconnected computers, each of which is identified by a unique address (much like your home address).
-When you type the address to a website in your browser, you’re sending a message to the computer that lives on that address, asking it to send you the files with the content you’re after.
-Once the files are transferred to your computer, your browser can render them on the screen.
+When you type the address to a website in your browser, you’re sending a message to the computer that lives on that address, asking it to send you the files with the content you’re after.<!--more--> Once the files are transferred to your computer, your browser can render them on the screen.

 I wanted to mention this because I want to bust any perception that there’s something magical about the place where websites are stored – there’s not.
 It’s just computers, not too dissimilar from the one you’re using to read this.
 In fact, you can easily host a website on your computer in a matter of minutes, which then anyone that knows the address will be able to access.
 Hold onto this thought, we’ll come back to it later.